Glanisha/InternGuide/README.md

 - Facilitate communication via **Nodemailer** for automated email notifications
 - Securely store student resumes using **Firebase Storage**

 The platform provides transparency and allows all stakeholders (students, faculty, management, and employers) to visualize internship data and assess its alignment with academic and sustainability goals.
+This was made as a part of our Full Stack Development Course in Fr.
+Conceicao Rodrigues College of Engineering (Computer Engineering, Sem 4)

 ---